EDUCATING TINA — DIRECTORS CUT —

 Beauty Photography is Tina's specialty, but I wanted to push her to go beyond her normal limits on this shoot.
 I got in a professional model and challenged Tina to do a Portfolio Shoot with at least 3 different looks in one afternoon.

 Tina and I travelled to Tokyo for this challenge, which focussed on finding a balance between enjoying your holiday and still coming away with fantastic images.
 The goal for this episode was to take a series of images to be used in a magazine layout titled 'A Day in Tokyo'.
+MOTHERS DAY

 Macro photography is not something Tina had ever attempted, or even really heard of.
 In this episode we focussed on the difference between 'close ups' and true macro, and used a variety of different light options to create dramatic macro images without spending a fortune.